Giving children without parental care a home in Cameroon

 “And I observed them, satisfied,” she added.

-Eventually, his countenance changed and he became the boy of another SOS child in family house No 6.
-After two months with his SOS family, he began to walk and three months later, he could call every member of his SOS family by their names.
+Eventually, his countenance changed, and he became the boy of another SOS child in the family house No. 6.
+After two months with his SOS family, he began to walk, and three months later, he could call every member of his SOS family by their names.

-He was fond of greeting everyone, including unfamiliar faces, and this contributed to his complete integration in the SOS family.
+He was fond of greeting everyone, including unfamiliar faces, and this contributed to his complete integration into the SOS family.

-After 18 months, Stephen was registered in the SOS Kindergarten by the school’s director who was attracted to the cute little boy, who did not attend school but could express himself well.
-He spent three years in the kindergarten with impressive performance and has maintained this performance since he was promoted to the primary school.
+After 18 months, Stephen was registered in the SOS Kindergarten.
+He spent three years in kindergarten with impressive performance and has maintained it since being promoted to primary school.

 Intelligent boy

-During the 2013/2014 academic year, Stephen was promoted to primary two, with an annual average of 17/20, and was awarded a prize for encouragement because he was among the best pupils in his class.
-The following academic year, he was again promoted to the next class with the same score and received two prizes; one as best student of the SOS Hermann Gmeiner Primary School and the second prize was for his outstanding performance in the classroom.
+During the 2013/2014 academic year, Stephen was promoted to primary two, with an average of 17/20, and was awarded a prize for encouragement for being among the best pupils in his class.
+The following academic year, he was again promoted to the next class with the same score and received two prizes: the best student award at the SOS Children's Villages Primary School and a second prize for outstanding classroom performance.

 Stephen says he is happy to live in an SOS family because he plays football and races with his friends.
-He is inspired by his teacher and is already nursing a dream of becoming a teacher in future.
+He is inspired by his teacher and is already dreaming of becoming a teacher in the future.

 “She writes on the blackboard and explains lessons to children,” said Stephen while talking about his admiration for his teacher.